kosmonautdnb/WatcomGL/README.md

 For some fun: link _YELLOW.CPP to see "Yellow Rose of Texas" a 4k by Fit and Bandwagon.

-A demo game can be found here: https://github.com/kosmonautdnb/OpenGLDemoGame_DOS
+A WatcomGL demo game: https://github.com/kosmonautdnb/OpenGLDemoGame_DOS

 A WatcomC library collection: https://github.com/kosmonautdnb/WatcomLibs